Retro fridge freezer buying guide

 Swan retro fridge freezers might catch your eye if you don't fancy spending a huge amount.

-Promising to add 'cool retro-chic' to your kitchen, Swan also makes a range of other retro-inspired appliances – dishwashers, slow cookers and electric ovens – to match the look of its fridge freezer line-up.
+Promising to add 'cool retro-chic' to your kitchen, Swan makes a range of other retro-inspired appliances – dishwashers, slow cookers and electric ovens – to match the look of its fridge freezer line-up.

 We've tested the following Swan retro fridge freezers: